eengxy/configuration/README.md

 - Create a dir to store your dotfiles
     - `$ mkdir ~/configuration/dotfiles/<computername>`

-#### iterm2

-- `brew cask install iterm2`
-- Configure it to load preferences from the configuration dir

 #### zsh

 - Install using `brew install zsh`